 Movies and other media can often be a subconscious source for how we perceive travel destinations, giving a somewhat different view than reality provides.
-When James Bond arrives to a city, there are always fancy cars and girls in bikini everywhere with no sign of pollution, poverty or rain clouds.
+When the hero arrives in a city, there is no sign of pollution, poverty or rain clouds.
 As the Norwegian band a-ha once sang, “the sun always shine on TV”.

 Apart from these easy and obvious manipulations, there’s also the trick of a green screen, allowing “on location”-scenes without the actors even leaving the studio.
 This used to be an obvious trick in earlier productions, but these days it’s getting more difficult to discover any traces of it.
 For example, have a look at the movie in my earlier entry The magic of green screen.